Disability in Afghanistan

-According to Model Disability Survey of Afghanistan by the Asia Foundation in 2019, there were around 80% of adults in Afghanistan which had some forms of disabilities.
+According to Model Disability Survey of Afghanistan by the Asia Foundation in 2019, around 80% of the adults in Afghanistan had some form of disability.

 Distributions

 Among those with disability, 24.6% experienced mild disability, 40.4% experienced moderate disability and 13.9% experienced severe disability.
 For severe disabilities, the prevalent areas of distribution are West (25.4%), Central Highlands (25.4%) and South East region (20.5%).
-Those with moderate and severe disabilities, the majority of the obstacles faced by them are mobility, socializing, employment and education.
+The majority of the obstacles faced by those with moderate and severe disabilities are challenges in mobility, socializing, employment and education.